 - Easy-clean and virtually maintenance-free

-The main difference here is that this machine only has a single boiler instead of the dual boiler systems used in the previous two models we’ve looked at so far.
+The main difference here is that this machine only has a single boiler instead of dual boiler systems.
 On the positive side, the ECAM22110 is an updated version of the ESAM3300, so it has more additional features and programmable functionality.
 For example:

 - Choose to brew a single shot or two long coffees